jfhbrook/susitna/README.md

 This is roughly my fourth attempt.
 Here are some notes on prior attempts:

-- joshiverse/s7bas - a YOLO attempt at writing a basic from scratch, based largely on the MSX Technical Handbook.
+- s7bas - a YOLO attempt at writing a basic from scratch, based largely on the MSX Technical Handbook.
 I learned at TON but ultimately realized I needed to step back and figure out how you would actually architect a modern BASIC interpreter.
-- joshiverse/yabasic-rs - an attempt to port yabasic to rust. everything worthwhile from there has been moved to this repo.
-- ./rs - wherein I successfully ported most of the scanner from yabasic, changed focus to doing Crafting Interpreters, sketched out a few patterns, then realized I should be prototyping in typescript
+- 2 attempts to port yabasic to rust.
+I successfully ported most of the scanner from yabasic, changed focus to doing Crafting Interpreters, sketched out a few patterns, then realized I should be prototyping in typescript
 - this project, which has a basic scanner and some architectural structure, written in typescript

+The few rust snippets I want to port over to typescript can be found in the [./rs](./rs) directory - namely, parsing for strings and numbers.

 ## Resources